typst/packages/packages/preview/supercharged-dhbw/3.1.0/template/main.typ

 #acrlpl("API") are used to define the interaction between different software systems.

 #acrs("REST") is an architectural style for networked applications.

+== Glossary

+Use the `gls` function to insert glossary terms, which looks like this:

+A #gls("Vulnerability") is a weakness in a system that can be exploited.

 == Lists